programmerraja/MyBlog/content/notes/2024/Generative AI.md

 4. **Providing a Verified Answer**: The LLM uses the retrieved data to give a reliable, data-backed answer, reducing the risk of hallucinations and improving the trustworthiness of its output.

+### Graph RAG
+For query-focused abstractive summarization

+**Knowledge Graphs**: A knowledge graph is a specialized type of graph designed to represent knowledge and information in a structured way.
+It consists of:

+- **Nodes**: These represent entities, such as people, places, events, or concepts.
+For example, in a knowledge graph about movies, nodes could represent individual films, actors, directors, or genres.
+- **Edges**: These represent relationships between entities.
+For example, an edge labeled "directed" could connect a "director" node to a "movie" node, indicating that the director directed that particular film.
+- **Properties**: These are key-value pairs associated with nodes and edges that provide additional information.
+For example, a "movie" node might have properties like "title", "release date", and "IMDb rating".

+**Graph Databases**: These are databases specifically designed to store and manage knowledge graphs.
+They offer advantages over traditional relational databases (RDBMS) when dealing with complex, interconnected data.
+The sources specifically focus on Neo4j, a popular graph database.

+### HippoRAG

+This framework draws inspiration from the hippocampal indexing theory of human long-term memory and aims to enhance knowledge integration in Large Language Models

+HippoRAG utilizes the synergy between LLMs, knowledge graphs (KGs), and the Personalized PageRank (PPR) algorithm to emulate the roles of the neocortex and hippocampus in human memory

+During  retrieval, the LLM extracts key named entities (query named entities) from the user's query, and these entities are linked to corresponding nodes (query nodes) in the KG.
+These query nodes serve as the starting points for the PPR algorithm.PPR operates by distributing a probability mass across the KG, starting from the query nodes.
+The algorithm simulates random walks across the graph, with the probability of transitioning to neighboring nodes influenced by the edge weights and connections.
 ### Late Chunking

 - Let say we have doc as `Berin is captial of germany it is more then 3M population` if we chunk as `Berin is captial of germany` and `it is more then 3M population` in second chunk we loose the context to avoid that